How do you turn a believer into an unbeliever? How do you extinguish the flame of faith?

-My friend Ed Elliott has said, “It used to be ‘feed your faith and starve your doubts,’ but there are some groups today that seem more interested in feeding doubt and starving your faith.”
-Such groups are doing the serpent’s work for they turn God’s exclamation marks into question marks.
+My friend Ed Elliott has said, “It used to be ‘feed your faith and starve your doubts,’ but there are some today that seem more interested in feeding doubt and starving your faith.”
+They turn God’s exclamation marks into question marks.

 One step back to faith

 Ask questions that go nowhere, cultivate an appetite for ambiguity, and glorify doubt, and you will surely erode the confidence on which you once stood.
 If this describes your life, allow me to remind you about Jesus.
 Jesus is the Answer behind every good question, the Conviction that settles all ambiguity, and the Certainty to end all doubts.